nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 In this course you will be responsible for generating a tutorial that will walk users through the entire data science pipeline: data curation, parsing, and management; exploratory data analysis; model building as either hypothesis testing and/or machine learning; and then the curation of a message or messages covering insights learned during the tutorial.
 Students may choose an application area and dataset(s) that are of interest to them; please feel free to be creative about this!

 In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a 5-8 minute presentation in class.
-At each Milestone students will be required to present a one slide "pitch" of their progress during a pitch day.
+At  Milestone 2 students will be required to present a one slide "pitch" of their progress during a pitch day.

 **This tutorial may be completed in pairs or as a solo assignment, but after Milestone 1 groups are locked**.
 This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
 We will have several milestones associated with the final project including the following.
 These are each discussed below in more detail.